AnBuiii/gemini_plugin/README.md

 ## Description

-Gemini is Intellij Platform's plugin that auto generate answer in code editor backed by Google's Gemini
+Gemini is Intellij Platform's plugin that auto generate answer in code editor backed by Google's Gemini.

+This is an open source project developed by [AnBui](https://github.com/AnBuiii) only for education purpose!

 ## How it works?